Ongoing Class Registration

 - Students are expected to address their instructors with the prefix “Mr” or “Miss” and are expected to afford them the respect they always deserve; Ballet etiquette includes a proper greeting and reverence at the end of class

-- Street clothes and dance bags will be stored in the dressing room on the shelves provided; Only one small bag with pointe shoes and toe pads are allowed in the studio
+- Street clothes and dance bags will be stored in the lockers provided; Only one small bag with pointe shoes and toe pads are allowed in the studio

 - Students must request teacher permission to leave class while in session

 - There is no talking, socializing, or disruption of class (Classes can be fun, but you are there to learn and so is the student next to you)

 - Please do not bring any valuables to the studio